 Bevis Marks Synagogue

-The Bevis Marks Synagogue is one of the most culturally and religiously significant Jewish landmarks in the UK.
-It represents the Jewish Sephardi community but is also important to the wider audience of Judaism in the UK.
+Bevis Marks Synagogue is the most culturally and religiously significant Jewish sitein the UK, and sits tucked away on the edge of the old city since the Sephardi community were invited back to the UK by Oliver Cromwell following resettlement in 1656.
+The site represents the Jewish Sephardi community but is also important to the wider audience of Judaism in the UK.

 HeritagePublicArt & CultureEducation